jkroepke/openvpn-auth-oauth2/docs/Providers.md

 ### Compare client OpenVPN and Web client IPs. (optional)

-There is no known configuration to enrich the token with the client's IP address.
+Currently, there is no known configuration to enrich the token with the client's IP address in Keycloak.
-If you know how to do this, please let us know.
+If you know how to do this, please contribute to the documentation.

 ## GitHub